Hunter Smith

 Hunter Dwight Smith (born August 9, 1977) is an American former professional football player who was a punter in the National Football League (NFL).
 He was selected by the Indianapolis Colts in the seventh round of the 1999 NFL draft.
 He played college football for the Notre Dame Fighting Irish.

 Smith earned a Super Bowl ring with the Colts in Super Bowl XLI as they beat the Chicago Bears.
 He is currently the representative for House District 24 of the Indiana House of Representatives.

-Early years
+Early life

 Smith attended Sherman High School in Sherman, Texas and was a letterman in football, basketball, and track.
 In football, he saw action as a quarterback, tight end, punter, and kicker, and was a two-time Texas All-State selection.

 College career

 Smith played in all 45 career games for the University of Notre Dame over the course of his four seasons.
 He also handled all field goal holding duties.
 He ranks third on the schools career record list with 174 total punts and second on career yardage with an average of 41.2 yards per punt.
 Originally recruited as a QB, Smith also handled the emergency quarterback role.
 In both 1998 and 1999, Smith was Football News All-Independent first-team.
 Smith also joined the track and field team at Notre Dame as a high jumper.
 Hunter graduated from Notre Dame in 1999 with degrees in Theology and Sociology.